menuscreen/codepath-cybersecurity-course/prework/prework.md

 4. Go to the [CodePath application status dashboard](https://apply.codepath.org/dashboard/) and then press the "SUBMIT" button in the pre-work section:
   [<img src='https://i.imgur.com/GQa79TZ.png' title='Prework Submit' width='' alt='Prework Submit' />](https://apply.codepath.org/dashboard)
 5. In the pre-work submission form, link to your GitHub repo.

-# Still have questions about pre-work?

-* If you encounter technical difficulties while submitting your work, please join our Pre-work Support Workspace **[here](https://go.codepath.org/preworkslack)**.
-  - This [workspace](https://go.codepath.org/preworkslack) is intended to support applicants with pre-work completion difficulties.
-  - Make sure to join and [create an account](https://go.codepath.org/preworkslack) with us to get assistance from our awesome team of tech experts and other students who may have encountered the same technical issues as yours!